Past Trainees

 Past Research Assistant

-Ms. Skyla Chitwood recently graduated with a Bachelor’s degree in Public Health and Foreign Service at Saint Louis University.
+Ms. Skyla Chitwood graduated with a Bachelor’s degree in Public Health and Foreign Service at Saint Louis University.
 She was a research intern with the Future Public Health Leadership program at the University of Michigan and continued as a Research Assistant with the Institute for Firearm Injury Prevention, assisting with the Missouri Foundation for Health projects.
 She is interested in gun violence prevention, legislation regarding firearm laws, and youth gang-related intervention programs.

 Alyssa Donovan